Drexel Dragons: Football

 Drexel fielded a football team from 1895 to 1973, with the sport being discontinued after the 1973 season in order to increase funding for other sports teams.
-In 1927, Drexel hired W.H.
-Halas as their coach for football, basketball, and baseball.
+In 1927, Drexel hired Walter Halas as their coach for football, basketball, and baseball.
 Halas had been a backfield coach under Knute Rockne and George Gipp at Notre Dame, and his younger brother was the Hall of Fame coach and founder of the Chicago Bears George Halas.
 In Halas's second year as coach in 1928, the team won eight out of nine games.

 Since 2005, the name "The Drexel Football Team" has been used by the universities comedy improv team whose proper name is The Drexel Football Comedy Improv Team.
 Members of the former Drexel Football Team have on occasion visited the university to attend the new team's shows, even vocally praising the team for continuing its legacy in a new and creative way.

+Cricket

+Drexel University Club Cricket is an NCCA Division 1 team that was the runner up in the 2015 edition of American College Cricket.
+It also won the Mid-Atlantic regionals in 2015 and 2017.
+Since the tournament became defunct after 2023, they currently participate in the NCCA National College Championship.